Normalized Berkovich spaces and surface singularities: Local analytic structure

 We deduce the following result, which in turn implies that a formal $k[[t]]$-scheme of finite type is an admissible special formal $k$-scheme if and only if it is admissible in the classical sense.

 \begin{prop} Let $\X=\Spf A$ be an affine special formal scheme over $k$.
 Then $\X$ is admissible if and only if the special $k$-algebra $A$ is admissible. \end{prop}

 \begin{proof} To prove the ``if'' part, since the topology on $\X$ is generated by affine open formal subschemes, it is enough to show that the map $\varphi:A\to\OO_{\Xeta}(\Xeta)$ is injective whenever $A$ is admissible; \ref{admissible_equivalence} will then allow to conclude.
 So let $a$ be an element of $A\setminus\{0\}$ such that $\varphi(a)=0$.
-Choose $t$ in $A$ such that $a\notin \Tor_t(A)$ and consider the following commutative diagram:
+Choose $t$ in the largest ideal of definition of $A$ such that $a\notin A_{t-\tors}$ and consider the following commutative diagram: